-Don't make unrealistic New Year's resolutions that you'll break before you know it.
-Instead, make some new commitments as a family to spend more time together, argue less and stay active.
+We all know that most New Year's resolutions fall by the wayside come Feb.
+1 (or earlier!).
+Instead of making unrealistic resolutions, make some new commitments as a family to spend more time together, argue less and stay active.

 Family New Year's resolutions